-4. Auditor's remuneration
+4. Auditors' remuneration

-Auditor's remuneration of £55k (2021: £29k) in respect of the audit of the Company's financial statements is borne by Prudential Distribution Limited, a fellow group undertaking.
-No non-audit services were provided to the Company by the auditor in 2022 or 2021.
+Auditors' remuneration of £60k (2022: £55k) in respect of the audit of the Company's financial statements is borne by Prudential Distribution Limited, a fellow group undertaking.
+No non-audit services were provided to the Company by the auditors in 2023 or 2022.
+Other audit and non-audit fees paid to the auditors are disclosed in the M&G plc group accounts.